bladedoyle/grinnode.live/documentation/attacks/2020_11_reorg-51-percent.md

 # GRIN REORG Attack - 2020/11/08

-In the mid of 2020-11-07, at 22:40:42 UTC and 2020-11-08, at 02:27:17 UTC, an unknown entity acquired enough hash-power to perform 51% attacks on the Grin network.
-In this document, we will report the activity on the Grin network during this period of time and raise some possibilities to mitigate these attacks in the future.
+Between 2020-11-07 at 22:40:42 UTC and 2020-11-08 at 02:27:17 UTC an unknown entity acquired enough hash-power to perform mulitiple 51% attacks on the Grin blockchain.
+In this document we will report the activity on the Grin network during this period of time and raise some possibilities to mitigate these attacks in the future.

 ## Contents
 + [Reported Network Activity](#Reported-Network-Activity)